About the 'Already Gone' Anthology

 In an electrifying hybrid collection of fiction and memoir, authors such as Deesha Philyaw, Amber Sparks, and Lilly Dancyger finish what Thelma & Louise started.
 From a reimagined tale of Lot’s wife fleeing a burning city to a secret elopement to avoid an arranged marriage, from a mother who wins the lottery and abandons her family to a rich man’s obsessive search through space and time, from a drag queen who transforms into her fantasy to a teenager who walks the city streets at night in search of a way out, Already Gone is a collection of runaway stories that explores what it means to fly, to flee, to escape—to search for who we are.
 These stories and essays take us to dangerous places in order to free us from what holds us back.

-Edited by HANNAH GRIECO | Coming in November from Alan Squire Publishing
+Edited by HANNAH GRIECO | Out now from Alan Squire Publishing

 Reviews